Sadnan-2019/pharmacy-clin-tside/README.md

 # Project Name:Pharmacy Inventory Manegment

 ## Project Requirment
 * Use Firebase
 * Use React Bootstrap
 * Use React Router
-* Showing Services
-* Use React Protected Router
-* Use React Firebase Hooks
-* Use Slider
-* Use React Toast
-* Use Reset Password hook

-## Project Requirment
-* Use Firebase

-* Use React Bootstrap
-* Use React Router
 * Showing Invetoty Item